Audi A5: Ethanol E100 Coupé

 The Ethanol E100 Coupé is a prototype designed for the Michelin Challenge Bibendum 2010 series.
 It includes a 2.0 TFSI engine rated 132 kW and 320 Nm torque, six-gear manual quattro drivetrain.
 It accelerates from 0–100 km/h in 6.9 seconds with top speed of 236 km/h, and weighs 1,310 kg.
 The car officially consumes 9.9 L/100km when running on ethanol, but drivers managed 9.5 L/100km on ethanol during the Michelin Challenge Bibendum Rallye.

 S5 Special Edition

 The S5 Special Edition is a limited (125 units) version of the 2012 S5 4.2 FSI Quattro Coupé for the U.S. market, commemorating the end of Audi S5 4.2 FSI Quattro production.
-It included Prestige Package, Daytona Grey body color, 19-inch 5-spoke Rotor design wheels, a two-tone Polar Silver and Black S5 sport seats, silver contrast stitching on the seats, armrests, shifter and steering wheel; floor mats with a silver leather border, aluminum 'Audi exclusive' badges on door panels, carbon fiber beltline and a piano black instrument cluster.
+It included Prestige Package, Daytona Grey body colour, 19-inch 5-spoke Rotor design wheels, a two-tone Polar Silver and Black S5 sport seats, silver contrast stitching on the seats, armrests, shifter and steering wheel; floor mats with a silver leather border, aluminium 'Audi exclusive' badges on door panels, carbon fibre beltline and a piano black instrument cluster.

 The vehicle was unveiled in 2012 Audi Club North America meeting at Infineon Raceway.